Trez8801/database_management_hw3/README.md

 # Homework 3
-Assigment that utilizes Python and Flask to perform multiple PostgreSQL queries.
+Assigment that utilizes Python and Flask to perform multiple PostgreSQL queries. <br>

+The Flask server is hosted on your local machine at the following address: ``` 127.0.0.1:5000 ```

 ### Group
 - Dontrez Hobbs